artps/babel-plugin-jss-autoprefix/README.md

-# Proof of concept.
-WIP

-## babel-plugin-jss-autoprefix
+# babel-plugin-jss-autoprefix

-Babel plugin to add vendor prefixes to your jsx inline styles.
-Uses `autoprefixer`.
+The Babel plugin as a layer on top of postcss and autoprefixer that adds vendor prefixes to your jsx inline styles.

 ## Example